We are a group of separate companies that co-operate together under agreement and licence, but are not legally connected.

 Who might we share your information with?

-We won’t share your information for marketing purposes with companies outside our group of companies.
+We won’t share your information for marketing purposes with another Aisa Group company without your permission, and nor for companies outside our group of companies.

 In order to deliver our services to you effectively we may send your details to third parties such as those that we engage for professional compliance, accountancy or legal services as well as product and platform providers that we use to arrange financial products for you.